bcc-code/bcc-media-adr/02-analytics/technical.md

 ## Selected for next playback (playback_selected_next)

-*When*: When play next feature selects next episode on the list.
+*When*: When a video ends and the app has automatically selected the next episode to play.
+Note: This doesn't mean the playback successfully started.

 ### API